Practical Application Security for Developers - Part 1: Cryptographic Foundations

 MessageDigest.isEqual()instead of.equals()?
 A regular string comparison returns false at the first differing byte — an attacker can measure response time differences to guess the correct signature byte-by-byte (timing attack).MessageDigest.isEqual()always takes constant time regardless of where the mismatch is.

-Symmetric Encryption with AES
+AES: Symmetric Encryption

 Hashing proves integrity.
 MACs prove integrity + authenticity.
 But neither hides the data.
 When you need confidentiality — making sure no one can read what you're sending — you need encryption.